Coffee and Research

 8. Causal Inference — To find causality

-Directed Acyclic Graphs (DAGs), common causes, colliders, mediators, backdoor criteria.
+Directed acyclic graphs (DAGs), common causes, colliders, mediators, backdoor criteria.
 We try to talk about the language of causality needed to think about “what if?”, incorporating the minimal necessary mathematical expressions concerning probability.

 • [Three-Variable DAGs: The Smallest Building Blocks of Causal Structure]